 You’ve read the book.
 You’ve watched the TV show.
 You’ve swanned around your living room during lockdown with a red duvet cover tied round your shoulders.

-And now it’s time to consume Margaret Atwood’s award-winning story in a whole new medium, when it’s, er, sung by the English National Opera this Spring.
+And now it’s time to consume Margaret Atwood’s award-winning story in a whole new medium, when it’s, er, sung by the English National Opera next Spring.

 It’s set at the (spoiler alert) anthropological conference where the book’s epilogue takes place, opening with a newsreel detailing the global disasters that led to the formation of the Republic of Gilead two hundred years earlier.
 Split roughly into two acts, with a prologue and epilogue to frame it, it impressively veers between flashbacks of Offred’s past life to the dystopian setting of Gilead, given a deeply creepy vibe thanks to a lot of chanting and cloaked figures.

-The opera will be directed by the ENO’s artistic director, Annilese Miskimmon, and she’s got a crack team of creatives on board.
-The award-winning Annemarie Woods is behind the design, and the cast includes Susan Bickley (regarded as “one of the most accomplished mezzo-soprano singers of her generation”); the critically acclaimed Emma Bell and the brilliant Met Opera singer Soloman Howard.
+The opera will once again be directed by the ENO’s artistic director, Annilese Miskimmon, and she’s got a crack team of creatives on board.
+The award-winning Annemarie Woods is behind the design, and the cast includes Susan Bickley (regarded as “one of the most accomplished mezzo-soprano singers of her generation”); the award-winning Kate Lindsey as Offred; and the brilliant Avery Amereau returning as Serena Joy.

 May the curtains open.

-NOTE: The Handmaid’s Tale runs at the London Coliseum every other night between 8th and 14th April 2022.
-Tickets cost £10-160, and you can book right HERE.
+NOTE: The Handmaid’s Tale runs at the London Coliseum from 1st – 15th February 2024.
+Tickets cost £10-150, and you can book right HERE.

 The Handmaid’s Tale | London Coliseum, St Martin’s Lane, London WC2N 4ES